 The Pianodao shortlist of the best Christmas Music books continues with music collections aimed at intermediate players (around UK Grades 3-5).

-Here the range of music available begins to diversify, and I’ve picked out two series with a jazzy feel, as well as two more traditional collections…
+Here the range of music available begins to diversify, and I’ve picked out two series with a jazzy feel, as well as some more traditional collections…

 Christmas Jazz, Rags and Blues

 Martha Mier’s Jazz, Rags & Blues series is a true milestone in educational piano music publishing, and I’ve been using the five core books with students for years.
 Here we have five companion books which can be used parallel to the main series during the festive season.

 The intermediate player will be able to whizz through the first book, aimed at elementary players, before exploring the second, third and fourth, which provide a wealth of progressive material that the student can look at year by year.
 The fifth and final book is suitable for early advanced players.

 It’s worth noting that several tunes recur from one book to another, with more complex arrangements to suit the developing player.
 Also, UK readers will again want to know that the books have a US-centric choice of music (which is not, of course, a problem!)

 Mier has a canny knack for both nailing a musical style and throwing down a catchy tune.
 Here, interestingly, she eschews the jazzy Christmas songs of the crooners in favour of traditional carol melodies, which she then turns on their heads to produce some fabulous re-workings that players and listeners alike will surely fall in love with.

 Bringing a more British spin to a similar concept, and attached to another landmark publishing phenomenon, Pam Wedgwood’s Christmas Jazzin’ About is an equally sure-fire triumph.